visivo-io/visivo/mkdocs/index.md

 To quickly create the files you need to get up and running, you can run `visivo init` and that will create a `project folder`, `project.visivo.yml`, and `profile.yml` with skeleton of entries to get you started.
 To learn more about how to extend those files, read the `Manual Setup` section below.

+{% raw %}
+??? tip

+    Want to get started quickly with dummy data?

+    Run `visivo init` and choose `sqlite` when prompted:

+    >?
+Database type (postgresql, sqlite, snowflake, mysql): sqlite

+    Then you're good to go!

+    Run `visivo serve`, checkout your dashboard and start playing around with it.

+    You can always add another target with a connection to your ~real~ database later.

+{% endraw %}

 ## Manual setup

 ### Create a `project.visivo.yml` file